Letterkenny University Hospital: Response and re-occurrence

 Taoiseach Enda Kenny remarked that the floods had "destroyed a first class medical facility" and called the damage "very substantial – records lost, MRI machine, diagnostics laboratory, walls to be stripped and decontaminated.
 It means, effectively, that Letterkenny General Hospital will be out of operation for a considerable time".
 He did not visit the hospital and was heavily criticised for not doing so.
 Fianna Fáil leader Micheál Martin, himself a former Minister for Health who had announced the new emergency department almost exactly ten years previously, visited the hospital on 31 July.
 Martin said: "The sheer scale of the devastation following last week's floods has to be seen to be believed.
 This level of damage is unprecedented for any Irish hospital in living memory, and there are serious implications for health service provision right across the North West."

 On the same day as Martin's visit to the damaged hospital, junior health minister Kathleen Lynch came to see for herself.
 However, during her visit, she became ill and was the first and last person to be admitted to the hospital since the flood.
 Sinn Féin president Gerry Adams visited the hospital the following day.

 Meanwhile, consultant oncologist and senator John Crown was critical of the lack of media interest in the events outside the area affected.
 He said online: "If [a] flood like Letterkenny Hosp[ital] flood had happened in [a] Dublin hospital [I] suspect it would have greater coverage."

 The hospital was closed once again due to flooding following heavy rainfall on 5 August 2014, five months after re-opening.
 An investigation was begun into the reason for the flooding.
-A Donegal County councillor demanded an independent inquiry into the building of the new wing of the hospital which was built in a hollow.